Why am I cramping after ovulation? What does it mean? Am I pregnant if I get mild pain a few days to a week after ovulating?

 If the flow is heavy and the pain is severe during the times when ovulation or implantation should be occurring, you should see a doctor.

-While cramps after ovulation are rarely severe, taking a few steps will ensure that you keep the pain at bay.
-Before you rush into grabbing a painkiller, these home remedies will sooth your post-ovulation cramps just as well.
+While the pain is rarely severe, taking a few steps will ensure that you keep the pain at bay.
+Before you rush into grabbing a painkiller, these home remedies will sooth your discomfort just as well.

 - Apple cider vinegar